 - Inter-American Convention on Support Obligations.
 Montevideo, Uruguay, 1989

 - Inter-American Convention on International Traffic in Minors, Mexico City, Mexico, 1994

 The INCADAT database on Child Abduction for the Hague Conference on Private International Law includes and Inter-American Convention section for the Inter-American Convention on the International Return of Children of 15 July 1989.

-· The status of treaties sponsored by the African Union is provided in a chart and list of links to full text is available online.
+- The status of treaties sponsored by the African Union is in a chart listing links to full text available online.

 In some jurisdictions, many areas of family law, particularly marriage, divorce, inheritance and succession, and personal status, such as minority, are governed at the national level by religiously-influenced legal regimes, either optionally for a given religious community or as indicated in the constitution of the jurisdiction.
 For a basic presentation of these concepts and selected sources in print or online, researchers may wish to consult Marylin J. Raisch, Religious Legal Systems, GlobaLex, 2013.

 Civil law is a general term for legal systems derived from ancient Roman law, as received or later interpreted by the builders of national systems of codified law in the late eighteenth through the nineteenth centuries C.E. in Europe.
 Influenced by medieval interpretations of the Roman tradition, and through use by the church and Germanic tribes, the civil law tradition evolved in a complex way alongside customary laws.
 Principally in its modernized and codified form, the tradition continued to spread and was received by other jurisdictions of the world during the period of European colonization.
 Two main characteristics emerge from a simplistic description of the legal methodology characteristic of civil law:

 Characteristics of civil law may be described as follows: